Mental Health CARE

 Mental Health in our community.

 With the right support, things can get better.
 First, we need to address our system, which is also in crisis.
 To start, we have united with our community mental health care providers in service to provide what is needed most: immediate funding and system change.
-But we need your help.

 “…we can do more together than apart.
 By aligning together, we can not only raise funds and awareness to support the issue, but we can also demonstrate the extraordinary value of collaboration.
 We will get a lot closer to supporting the evolving mental health needs of our community by combining forces.”